What happens if I can’t make a life insurance payment?

 - Limited window to activate option.
 If your premiums have recently gone up, you may have a limited window in which to activate a premium freeze.
 Typically a premium freeze must be activated within 30 days of policy renewal.

-Functionally, suspending your cover is a lot like temporarily cancelling your policy, with the advantage of not actually needing to cancel it.
+Unlike a premium freeze which merely stops premiums from increasing, this option means you stop paying premiums entirely.
+However, you will typically lose all your cover, and cannot make claims for anything that occurs while your cover is suspended.
 Not all life insurance policies will include a suspended cover benefit, and where they do it may be variously known as a premium holiday, premium pause or other variation.

 - Suspended cover works differently between insurers and policies.
 Some may require you to provide evidence of financial hardship while others might let anyone suspend cover without condition.

 - Length of suspension.
 Some insurers might let you suspend cover for a full year, while others will limit you to only a few months.

 - Terms and conditions will apply.
 For example, you might be limited to only one premium suspension over the policy lifespan, and it might be restricted to no more than three months.
 Make sure you are familiar with all conditions before committing to this option.

 Life insurance policies are often more complex and multifaceted than others.
 This can make it more difficult to navigate, but also means there are many ways to reduce costs.

 - Reduce your sum insured.
 If you've used the premium freeze option, you may want to consider reducing your cover before cancelling your policy altogether.
 For example, if your current benefit amount is $1 million, you might be able to save by reducing it.